Visit the famous Galle Fort Lighthouse

 This beautiful white lighthouse dates back to 1848, (although the current structure was rebuilt in 1939), and stands on the walls of the ancient Galle Fort, guiding the safe passage of ships into Galle Harbour.

-The lighthouse is still very much in use, although it now has another, secondary role, as prop to those wanting the perfect Sri Lankan photo.
+The lighthouse is still very much in use, although it now has another, secondary role, as a prop to those wanting the perfect Sri Lankan photo.

 Wander through the Galle Fort interior